-For everyone else, life insurance should be used if you people you need to take care of if you were to die.
+For everyone else, life insurance should be used to take care of the people you currently care for in case you were to die.
 Here’s a basic framework for understanding the different types of life insurance available on the market:

 If you were to purchase a 20-year level premium term policy when your children (and presumably you) are young, this should get them through college even if you were to pass away unexpectedly.

 Whole life policies are often referred to as permanent because the intent is for you to hold the policy for the rest of your life.
 This means that the insurance company will have to pay out on most policies, even if that event is likely to occur long in the future.
 Whole life policies build up a cash reserve over time which the insurance company invests.
 Often, the earnings on the cash reserve fund are sufficient in later years to cover the annual premium.
 The policy owner may also borrow funds in the reserve if he needs cash in the future.
 The amount borrowed plus interest will then be deducted from the future death benefit.
 Because of the permanent nature of whole life policies and the cash reserve, the premiums are much higher than those for term policies.